Afraid you’ll kill the conversation on your blog? Do you want more comments on your blog?

-Chances are no bloggers feel this way but there are things that can KILL the conversation on your blog.
+Chances are you want and enjoy quality comments on your blog but did you know there are things that can KILL the conversation on your blog.
 Today I’m going to take a few minutes to highlight them so that you can avoid these comment pitfalls.Are you unintentionally KILLING the conversation on your blog? #blogtips Click To Tweet

 Your post is hard to read